BrodyGGG/BrodyGGG.github.io/README.md

 ### How to Run
 1. Clone the repository.
-2. Navigate to the `hangman-game` directory.
+2. Navigate to the `Hangman-Game-Group` directory.
-3. Run `npm install` to install dependencies.
+3. Run `npm install` to install dependencies on both ends.
-4. Start the development server with `npm start`.
+4. Start the development server with `npm start` on both ends.

 ## Technologies Used